-\paragraph{Prediction structure} Similarly to the works of \citet{denuit_autocalibration_2021} and \citet{holvoet_neural_2023}, we analyze and compare the prediction structures of various competing models.
-This analysis examines the behavior of predictions from different models by utilizing histograms to identify differences in prediction patterns and potential outliers.
+To compare the EBM model with its competitors, we introduce several performance and calibration assessment tools tailored to the insurance pricing framework, both on the training and testing datasets.

+\paragraph{Predictive performance.} To evaluate the quality of the predictive models, we rely on performance measures consistent with our regression setting.
+First, for a generic dataset $\mathcal{D}$ of size $n$, we consider the deviance loss defined in~Eq.~\eqref{eq:deviance}, which is a strictly consistent scoring function for the conditional expectation functional \citep{fisslerModelComparisonCalibration2022a}.
+We also report the Root Mean Squared Error (RMSE) defined as

+To assess whether the observed differences in predictive accuracy are statistically significant, we implement the Diebold--Mariano test \citep{dieboldComparingPredictiveAccuracy2002, holvoet_neural_2023} based on a strictly consistent loss function.
+More precisely, model $F_B$ is considered statistically more accurate than model $F_A$ if the null hypothesis of the following test is rejected at the $5\%$ significance level

-\paragraph{Murphy diagrams} Following \citet{ehm_quantiles_2016} and \citet{holvoet_neural_2023}, we implement the Murphy diagrams, which allow for a detailed comparison of the relative merits of the competing models by verifying whether the model performance rankings based on the Poisson and gamma deviance hold across various scoring functions.
-More precisely, for a model $F$ and for all $(\mathbf{x}_{i},y_i)$ in the testing dataset, the Murphy diagram displays the graph of points $(\theta,S_{\theta}(F(\mathbf{x}),y))$, where $S_{\theta}(F(\mathbf{x}),y)$ corresponds to the elementary scoring function for a parameter $\theta \in \mathbb{R}$.
+Second, following \citet{ehm_quantiles_2016,holvoet_neural_2023}, we employ Murphy diagrams to provide a graphical comparison of competing models.
+These diagrams examine whether the ranking induced by one loss function is robust across a class of consistent scoring functions.
+More precisely, for a model $F$ evaluated on the testing dataset $(\mathbf{x}_{i},y_i)$, the Murphy diagram displays the function $(\theta,S_{\theta}(F(\mathbf{x}),y))$, where $S_{\theta}(F(\mathbf{x}),y)$ corresponds to the elementary scoring function for a parameter $\theta \in \mathbb{R}$.
 This estimated quantity is defined as